Blackprint/blackprint.github.io/docs/Sketch.md

 ```

 ## Get created node and cable list
 **Blackprint Sketch** does expose model and components through sketch.scope('modelName').
 Below is reactive list, so if you remove or modify the array it will also modify the sketch container.
 It's **not recommended** to modify the list directly with `.push, .splice, .pop` or other array manipulation function.
+You shoudn't reference to the node by index too when using this list, as the index may got changed.
 ```js
 var ifaceList = sketch.scope('nodes').list; // as Array<Interface>
 var cableList = sketch.scope('cables').list; // as Array<Cable>